Understanding Sale-Leasebacks: A Flexible Financial Strategy

 Example of a Leaseback

 Let’s say a manufacturing company owns its 100,000-square-foot industrial building.
 To raise ₹100 crore for growth initiatives, the company sells the building to a real estate investment firm.
 As part of the agreement, it signs a 15-year lease to remain in the building, paying market rent.
+The seller receives capital without relocating, while the buyer secures a long-term tenant with predictable cash flow.
+This is a classic sale-leaseback example in commercial real estate.

-A sale-leaseback is more than just a real estate transaction—it’s a strategic financial tool that can provide liquidity, stability, and long-term benefits for both sellers and buyers.
+A sale-leaseback is more than just a real estate transaction—it’s a strategic financial tool.
+It provides liquidity, stability, and long-term benefits for both sellers and buyers.
 Whether you're a business owner seeking capital or an investor eyeing a steady income stream, understanding the fundamentals of this structure can lead to smarter financial decisions.
+Before entering any sale-leaseback deal, consult a real estate professional or financial advisor.
+They can help assess whether it aligns with your goals and risk tolerance.

 If you are looking for land, luxury properties, or other real estate services, contact Arbor Realty for the best deals and expert service offerings.